-- A review of an applicant’s transcript from a regionally accredited institution;
+- A bachelor’s degree in any discipline from a regionally accredited institution;

 - Resume documenting previous experience;

-- Analytical ability as demonstrated on the Application Essay;
+- Analytical ability as demonstrated in the Application Essay;

 - Quality of professional recommendations, including one speaking to your work with young people;

 - (If admitted) score reports on the West-E/NES.

 Applicants also need to identify at least one endorsement – which is the subject area they plan on teaching.
 To earn an endorsement at PLU, students must have taken background coursework in the subject and pass the required content test(s) for that endorsement.

 A complete list of endorsements offered at PLU along with the required coursework for each endorsement is listed on the School of Education website.
 If a candidate has a major in the subject area they are interested in teaching, they are waived from individual coursework requirements.

 Content tests are either the WEST-E (Washington Educator Skills Test – Endorsement) or the NES (National Evaluation Series).
 Both tests are listed on the WEST website (www.west.nesinc.com).
 Candidates seeking endorsement in a World Designated Language are also required to complete the ACTFL oral and written exams.
 While not a requirement to start the program, candidates must have one completed endorsement (coursework + test) by the end of the first summer of the program in order to continue with the program.
 Candidates are required to take their NES/WEST-E by June 1st.

 Special Education and English Language Learners must be paired with another endorsement – for example, history, or elementary education.
 Further, for those applicants who choose to pursue an endorsement in Special Education or English Language Learners, there is no worksheet, as the required coursework is offered the first summer of the program.
 Candidates are not guaranteed a spot in the summer programs so early application is strongly encouraged.
 These courses are at an additional cost to the candidate.